Jane and the Dragon (TV series)

 This page refers to the television series.
 For the book series, see "Jane and the Dragon."

-Jane and the Dragon is a CGI children's animated television series based on the books of the same name by Martin Baynton.
-The show is directed by Mike Fallows and the motion capture is directed by Peter Salmon; it is co-produced by Weta Workshop (as Weta Enterprises) in New Zealand and Nelvana in Canada.
+Jane and the Dragon is a children's animated television series based on the books of the same name by Martin Baynton.
+The show is directed by Mike Fallows and the performance capture is directed by Peter Salmon; it is co-produced by Wētā Workshop (as Wētā Productions) in New Zealand and Nelvana in Canada.
 The series follows the comedic exploits of Jane—an adolescent girl training to be a knight—and her friend Dragon—a talking, flying, 300-year-old, fire-breathing dragon.
 The program originally aired on YTV in Canada and on ABC in Australia.
 It also aired on the Qubo weekend lineup from September 9, 2006 (four weeks after its cancellation) until 2021, when the network shut down.
 It can be seen on Five in the UK.
 In American broadcasts, it bears the E/I bug.
 Episodes are available as part of the "Kids Suite" sold via Bell/Rogers in Canada and are broadcast on Tuesdays on Disney Junior on the Disney Channel.
 It has also been on Treehouse TV.